gdiazbanuelos/GGPOPLUSR/README.md

 Python installed and available from their system path, particularly for prototyping new tools.

+If you want to build the installer, you need to install [NSIS](https://nsis.sourceforge.io/) and add makensis.exe to your PATH user environment variable.

 To build and run GGPOPLUSR:
 1. Clone the following dependencies, which are built from source:
    * [GGPO](https://github.com/pond3r/ggpo)